sourceincite/sourceincite.github.io/_posts/2016-09-21-once-upon-a-type-confusion.md

 2a97cffc  23416f28
 {% endhighlight %}

-We can see that this time, the heap chunk size is 0x90 and that at our +0x64 dereference location, it is set to null.
-This indicates that the code is suppose to be operating on a heap chunk of size 0x90, yet in our crashing Proof of Concept, we can see it is using a chunk of size 0x60 with a different structure.
+<p class="cn" markdown="1">We can see that this time, the heap chunk size is 0x90 and that at our +0x64 dereference location, it is set to null.
+This indicates that the code is suppose to be operating on a heap chunk of size 0x90, yet in our crashing Proof of Concept, we can see it is using a chunk of size 0x60 with a different structure.</p>

-What is not shown here, is that both the trigger and the sample files, when hitting this breakpoint, have the exact same callstacks.
-This is important as it is possible that the same location, can operate on different object types and sizes (although unlikley).
+<p class="cn" markdown="1">What is not shown here, is that both the trigger and the sample files, when hitting this breakpoint, have the exact same callstacks.
+This is important as it is possible that the same location, can operate on different object types and sizes (although unlikley).</p>

-Now, at +0x0 and +0x8c of the valid chunk, we can see other heap chunk pointers that could be used by subsequent functions to achieve Remote Code Execution via a code flow redirection.
+<p class="cn" markdown="1">Now, at +0x0 and +0x8c of the valid chunk, we can see other heap chunk pointers that could be used by subsequent functions to achieve Remote Code Execution via a code flow redirection.</p>

-Additionally, after analysing the vulnerability in IDA, an alternate approach to exploitation was discovered.
-We see the crashing @eip is located in sub_30322AF2.
+<p class="cn" markdown="1">Additionally, after analysing the vulnerability in IDA, an alternate approach to exploitation was discovered.
+We see the crashing @eip is located in sub_30322AF2.</p>

 {% highlight text %}
 .text:30322C77 loc_30322C77: